teedr/mathematica-debugger/README.md

 Out[1]= {7, 4}
 ```

+## Known Issues
+* There is an issue where an `Unset::write` error is thrown from the Debugger after aborting from a message.
+It doesn't seem to affect any functionality but tracking down the error's source is ongoing.

 ## Contributing

 Please!
 Fork this repository and open a pull request.
 Some potential future developments include: